JereKuusela/valheim-expand_world_data/publish/README.md

 ### Manual changes

-- `expand_environments.yaml` is missing CavesHildir and CryptHildir.
-  - If you have changed the file, copy it to another folder.
-  - Delete the `expand_environments.yaml` so that it regenerates when loading a world.
-  - Add new environments to the previous file and copy it back.
-- `expand_events.yaml` is hildirboss1, hildirboss2 and hildirboss3.
-  - If you have changed the file, copy it to another folder.
-  - Delete the `expand_events.yaml` so that it regenerates when loading a world.
-  - Add new events to the previous file and copy it back.
 - `expand_rooms.yaml` is missing changes to the old rooms.
   - If you have changed the file, copy it to another folder.
   - Delete the `expand_rooms.yaml` so that it regenerates when loading a world.